As part of my book writing process on growing up with a toxic mother I’ve created a set of 30 healing affirmations for daughters of toxic mothers.

 29. That which is most personal is most universal.
 I know people will understand if I simply say, “My mother is not a nice person, but I am.”

 30. Whose little girl am I?
 I can be my own little girl.
 I can care for and nurture her myself.

 It is my sincerest hop that these healing affirmations help you in dealing with your toxic mother.

-30 Affirmations for Daughters of Toxic Mothers by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+30 Affirmations for Daughters of Toxic Mothers by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.